sara-sabr/technology-budgeting/handbook.md

 - [ ] The vendor will be required to deploy functioning software into a government-owned environment at the end of each sprint
 - [ ] The project team will interview and test their work with end users routinely, both to inform planned work and to determine whether the work already done is correct
 - [ ] The RFP will have no mention of a detailed project schedule, and there will be no mention of Gantt charts or Independent Validation and Verification (IV&amp;V) contracts
-- [ ] A legislative staffer will be assigned to provide oversight of the project, and will coordinate with project leadership to monitor progress by periodically attending sprint reviews
+- [ ] A government employee will be assigned to provide oversight of the project, and will coordinate with project leadership to monitor progress by periodically attending sprint reviews

 #### Key questions

-- Can the requesting agency deliver value to end users within six months?
+- Can the requesting department or agency deliver value to end users within six months?
 What, specifically, is that value?
-- Is the agency prepared for the vendor to continuously interview and test their work with actual end users of the software — perhaps including agency employees?
+- Is the department or agency prepared for the vendor to continuously interview and test their work with actual end users of the software — perhaps including agency employees?

 ### Limit total spending

 The greater the amount of money spent on a software project, the greater the odds of failure.
-As a general rule, plan to spend no more than \$10 million on an entire project.<sup id="reference-10"><a href="#footnote-10">10</a></sup> (There are rare exceptions for extraordinarily complex systems like unemployment insurance, Medicaid Eligibility &amp; Enrollment, and Medicaid Management Information Systems.)
+As a general rule, plan to spend no more than \$10 million on an entire project.<sup id="reference-12"><a href="#footnote-12">12</a></sup> (There are rare exceptions for extraordinarily complex systems like employment insurance, pension plans, and or old age security.)

 #### Checklist